chukwumambah/github-starter-course/README.md

 # :wave: The Basics of GitHub
 Charles was here.
-He edited this file in Vscode
+He edited this file in Vscode.
+Yeah!

 ## 🤓 Course overview and learning outcomes